AdobeDocs/workfront.en/help/classic/resource-mgmt/workload-balancer/assign-work-in-workload-balancer.md

 * One item at a time by manually assigning each item.

-  For more information, see [Assign work manually using the Adobe Workfront Workload Balancer](../../resource-mgmt/workload-balancer/assign-work-in-workload-balancer-manually.md).
+  For more information, see [Assign work manually using the Workload Balancer](../../resource-mgmt/workload-balancer/assign-work-in-workload-balancer-manually.md).

-For information about unassigning work, see [Unassign work in the Adobe Workfront Workload Balancer](../../resource-mgmt/workload-balancer/unassign-work-in-workload-balancer.md).
+For information about unassigning work, see [Unassign work in the Workload Balancer](../../resource-mgmt/workload-balancer/unassign-work-in-workload-balancer.md).

 ## Assignment areas in the Workload Balancer